Vjimenez-vasquez/sars_assembly/README.md

 ## sars_assembly_1
-A collection of commands for sars-cov-2 genome assembly derived from ILLUMINA NEXTSEQ
+A collection of commands for sars-cov-2 genome assembly derived from ILLUMINA NEXTSEQ platform.

 ## STEP 0: just in case generate a naked script.sh file
 ```r